eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 # Best practice for testing

 This is a guide on how to write tests for iceoryx.
-It intends to cover the most common cases which will probably apply to 99% of the tests.
+It intends to cover the most common cases which will probably apply to 99% of tests.
 This shall not encourage to be more royalist than the king and common sense shall be applied when the guidelines don't make sense.
 But if half of the tests don't follow the guidelines, it's a clear indicator that they need to be refactored.

 The guide also expects some knowledge on `gtest`.
 At least the [Googletest Primer](https://github.com/google/googletest/blob/master/docs/primer.md) document should be read before continuing with this guide.

-Don't write test just for the sake of having a high coverage number.
+Don't write tests just for the sake of having a high coverage number.
 First and foremost, tests must be meaningful and **verify the code** to prevent bugs and regressions.
 New code shall be created with testability in mind.
 Legacy code shall be refactored if it is not testable.